Video Ezy: International expansion and decline

 In its Asian franchises, Video Ezy also offered Video CD and LaserDisc movie rentals to its customers due to the increased popularity of the formats there.
 However one of Video Ezy's biggest challenges in doing business in Asia was the rampant video piracy in the region.
 This had particularly affected Video Ezy's plans for expansion in Malaysia.
 In Indonesia, where consumers could buy pirated movies on Video CD for as low as USD50¢, Video Ezy tried to mitigate this by lowering their rental prices to match, with some success.
 Video piracy also negatively effected the business in Fiji, forcing the owner of the Fijian Video Ezy franchise to close his five remaining stores in 2012 after incurring losses of USD$170,000.

-In the four years to 2011, Video Ezy Indonesia closed 51 of their stores, blaming the closures on the continuing wide availability of pirated movies on DVD and Video CD as well as the rise in popularity of Pay TV channels and internet downloads, leaving 105 outlets left in the country.
-In the two years to January 2013, the Indonesian franchise had shut down a further 60 of their outlets.
+Between 2008 and 2011, Video Ezy Indonesia closed 51 of their stores, blaming the closures on the continuing wide availability of pirated movies on DVD and Video CD as well as the rise in popularity of Pay TV channels and internet downloads, leaving 105 outlets left in the country.
+From 2011 to January 2013, the Indonesian franchise had shut down a further 60 of their outlets.
 By mid-2014 Video Ezy had 90 stores left in New Zealand.
 In 2015, Video Ezy International (NZ), the New Zealand franchisor entered liquidation, forcing the Australian parent company to take over.
 The company eventually pulled out of New Zealand in 2018, with only 6 stores still operating at the time of closure.
 The company sold off its three remaining Singaporean outlets to local video rental chain Movie Magic in 2015.